raghadasfour-02/raghadasfour-02/README.md

 ### Hello 👋 I’m Raghad.

 Engineering student.
-Programming and design enthusiast.
+Programming & design enthusiast.
 #### I like to code.
 I like to build applications using different languages.
 I’m fluent in Python, C++, Javascript, React, and recently started to learn Go.